 Of the 7,000 people who attempted to escape, only 1,000 made it to safety.
-The rest were slaughtered or sold into slavery, with the majority of the surviving Greek Christian women becoming sex slaves to Egyptian soldiers.
+The rest were slaughtered or sold into slavery, with many of the surviving Greek Christian women becoming sex slaves to Egyptian soldiers.
 In an especially grisly act, the Turks displayed 3,000 severed heads on the walls of the city.

 Yet the Missolonghi massacre proved a victory for the Greek cause in the end, and the Ottomans paid dearly for their harsh treatment of Missolonghi.
 After this atrocity, many Western Europeans felt increased sympathy for the Greek cause.

 The horrific event influenced the eventual decision of Britain, France and Russia to intervene militarily in the Battle of Navarino.

 November 18-24, 1826: The Battle of Arachova